edukey/thoughts/FreeHosting.md

 - AWS has no always free service for static hosting with HTTPS, AWS Amplify is only 12mth free
 - Azure CDN .azureedge.net has no free tier

-## Dynamic backend
+## Serverless

+Support multiple languages running in constrained env (VM / Docker / gVisor / restricted runtime) in pay per use.
+The engine gets your code somehow (push/pull), retrieve dependencies, build it and put it in a container under the hood.
+When in VM/Docker context, you may have shell access to one of the instance (ex: azure app svc, repl.it).

 https://free-for.dev/#/?id=major-cloud-providers

-ex: AppEngine Flex, Cloud Run, Replit gets your code, then the engine get dependencies, build it and put it in a container under the hood.

 Quota for free tier:
 - as disk space : MB, GB